-For projection of 35mm slides, most major makers offered a bread-and-butter plastic-barrel 85/2.8, and an optically superior upgrade that could be specified at purchase or simply retro-fitted.
+Most makers of 35mm slide projectors offered a bread-and-butter plastic-barrel 85/2.8 and an optically superior upgrade that could be specified at purchase or retro-fitted.
 These lenses typically (though not always) jumped to 90mm but were always a little faster: commonly f2.4 or f2.5.
 The glass wasn’t just longer, it was deeper: deluxe options eschewed triplets in favour of better corrected four-, five- or six-element Tessar, Planar and Gauss designs – commonly air-spaced, often in as many groups as elements.
 The best came close to being fully apochromatic.

 As taking lenses they tend to have more consistent performance across the frame and much better colour rendition.
 Combined with the extra speed and smoother bokeh, and given the relatively minor difference in price, these are well worth the extra: they are significantly better (though not necessarily more characterful) portrait lenses than their slower siblings.